-Future resources should be directed towards increasing the accessibility of evidence-based interventions by improving community access to information about the efficacy and safety of different interventions (including rapid dissemination of novel interventions), improving and strengthening the autism service providers workforce, providing resources to navigate insurance and Medicaid/Medicare systems, and reducing disparities in intervention access and resources.
+Future resources should be directed towards increasing the accessibility of evidence-based interventions by improving community access to information about the efficacy and safety of different interventions (including rapid dissemination of novel interventions), improving and strengthening the autism service providers workforce, and providing resources to navigate insurance and Medicaid/Medicare systems.
+It will also be important to reduce disparities in intervention access, by improving transportation systems and access to community resources, improving broadband internet access to facilitate telehealth and other technology-driven interventions, and examining other social determinants of health that may directly or indirectly affect access to interventions.
 By focusing on practical barriers to ultimate intervention deployment, including insurance, provider adoption willingness, and marginal expenses, a more robust, efficient, and complete pipeline from idea to effective individual treatment can be realized.